 Frequently Asked Questions (FAQs)

-Yes, GnuCash is totally free with no hidden charges, ads, and in-app purchases.
-When you download and install it, you can use all its features.
+Yes, GnuCash is totally free, with no hidden charges, ads, or in-app purchases.
+Once you download and install it, you can use all its features.

-GnuCash is a desktop application, not cloud-based software.
-It stores data where you choose, like in your desktop’s hard drive, so if your hard drive gets destroyed physically or by a virus, then you’ll lose all data.
+GnuCash is a desktop application, not a cloud-based software.
+It stores data where you choose, like on your desktop’s hard drive, so it’s up to you to ensure its security from loss and hackers.

 Bottom Line

-GnuCash is free software that doesn’t have hidden charges or credit card requirements.
+GnuCash is free software without hidden charges or credit card requirements.
 Like most open-source platforms, it’s difficult to use.
-The interface is old-school, and even experienced bookkeepers will need time to learn the program.
+The interface is old-school; even experienced bookkeepers will need time to learn the program.

-If you have plans to modify the source code to enhance GnuCash, we recommend speaking with a programmer.
-Overall, if you’re looking for software that can be used “out of the box,” there are better free options available, like Wave.
+If you have plans to modify the source code to enhance GnuCash, I recommend speaking with a programmer.
+Overall, if you’re looking for software that can be used out of the box, there are better free options available, like Wave.